AxTulti/JWT-Auth-API/README.md

 Res.body

-&quot;The user info has been updated&quot;
+";The user info has been updated";

 And now the user information on database has been changed.